DannyPX/FishOnTools/docs/tools/character/progress.md

 As it is still bit confusing what this unit means.
 Here is an example.

 If you have 600 Reel Speed, you reel in fish twice as fast.
+Because you have 1.2 units of Reel Speed, which is double the base value.
 :::